 Fruit Cocktail Spice Cake Nutrition Notes:

-This cake is high in fat (in particular saturated fat) which comes from the coconut, butter, and heavy cream that are used in the topping.
-Eat in moderation, especially if you are concerned about elevation LDL cholesterol levels.
+This cake is high in fat (specifically saturated fat) which comes from the coconut, butter, and heavy cream that are used in the topping.
+Eat in moderation, especially if you are concerned about elevated blood lipids.

 Fruit Cocktail Spice Cake